TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Fix #42734 recreateURI() should keep realurl encoded parameter
 - Migration first documentation blocks
 - Use the caching framework for creating the cache files
+- Fix the backend module for the new Configuration class

 2015-04-16 Klaus Bitto <klaus@netcreators.nl>